 At this point, I recommend pouring the glaze into a regular dinnerware bowl.
 I find it's much easier to dip the pumpkin crullers into the glaze.
 Alternatively, we could spoon the caramelized maple glaze over the crullers for more of a drizzle effect.
 As we coat our crullers, the glaze may start to harden if we don't work quickly enough.
 If that starts to happen, we can stir in a tiny splash of additional heavy cream.

-Once we cover our pumpkin crullers with the caramelized maple glaze, let them set and then serve for one delicious fall brunch.
+Once we cover our pumpkin crullers with the caramelized maple glaze, let them set and then serve with a pumpkin chai latte for one delicious fall brunch.

 Can You Make Crullers Ahead of Time?